A Las Vegas Landmark

-Mr. Gehry acknowledges a personal connection to brain health and preserving memory.
-The wife and three brothers-in-law of Dr. Milton Wexler, Frank Gehry's longtime analyst and friend, were stricken with Huntington's disease.
-For roughly 35 years, Mr. Gehry has served on the board of Wexler's Hereditary Disease Foundation.
-Huntington's disease is now one of the disorders studied at Cleveland Clinic Lou Ruvo Center for Brain Health.
+This project wasn’t just another commission for Mr. Gehry.
+He has a personal connection to preserving brain health and memory.
+The wife and three brothers-in-law of Dr. Milton Wexler, Mr. Gehry’s longtime analyst and friend, were stricken with Huntington’s disease, a hereditary disorder that afflicts 50 percent of each generation in affected families.
+Today, Huntington’s disease is among the disorders studied and treated at Cleveland Clinic Lou Ruvo Center for Brain Health.